 4. American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History

 Chris Kyle, an incredibly focused man, served his country multiple times in harm’s way and is a true American patriot.
 He also talks about defeating evil.
-It’s hard for us to fathom how many evil people there are in the world and how fortunate we are to have men like Chris that will step up and step into harm’s way to protect innocent people.
+It’s hard for us to fathom how many evil people there are and how fortunate we are to have men like Chris who step up and step into harm’s way to protect innocent people.
 The relationship or his love life is tiny, but I highly recommend it if you truly love the Navy Seal biography.

 Author: Chris Kyle